DoctorMcKay/sentry-bot-documentation/src/automod/components.md

 **At the moment, only button components are available.** Select menu components will be available soon.

+## Enabled Rules

+Only rules that are enabled will be evaluated.
+If a rule is disabled and a component tied to that rule is interacted with, the member who interacted with the component will get back an error message informing them that the action they invoked is not configured properly, and that they should contact the server's moderators.

+## Limits

+Each server is limited to 10 automod component rules.
+This limit can be increased to 100 by upgrading your server to [Premium](../premium.md).
+Once you reach your limit, no more rules can be created.

+If you subscribe to Premium, create more than 10 rules, and then cancel Premium, these things happen:

+- All enabled rules continue to be processed when linked components are interacted with, even if you have more than 10
+- You won't be able to create any new rules until you delete enough rules such that you have fewer than 10 (enabled or disabled)
+- All rules can be edited without restriction
+- All rules can be disabled without restriction
+- You won't be able to enable any rules that are disabled if enabling that rule would bring your total number of enabled rules over 10

 ## Example

 This example will allow members to add or remove the "Self-Selected Role" role.